w3c/wai-presentations2all/index.md

 ### Describe other visual information.

-For example, if you ask a question of the audience, summarize the response, such as, Speaker: "If you make your websites fully accessible, please raise your hand."...then: "About half raised their hand."
+For example, if you ask a question of the audience, summarize the response.
+A speaker could ask the audience to raise their hand if they make their websites fully accessible.
+The speaker should then state how many people responded: "About half raised their hand".

 {% include_cached excol.html type="end" %}
 {% include_cached excol.html type="start" id="fyi" %}
 ## For More Information (speakers & organizers)
 {% include_cached excol.html type="middle" %}
-This web page addresses in-person sessions; there are additional considerations for online, remote, and virtual sessions.
+This web page addresses in-person sessions.
+There are additional considerations for online, remote, and virtual sessions.

 **Details on how to make material that you give to participants accessible is beyond the scope of this document.**

 There are resources online that provide related guidance, such as: